• Skip to main content

 • Line a baking sheet with grease proof paper.

-• Take roughly 1 heaped tbsp of the dough and spoon onto the baking sheet, each spoonful roughly 2 inches apart.
+• Take roughly 1 heaped tablespoon of the dough and spoon onto the baking sheet, each spoonful roughly 2 inches apart.

 • Repeat until you've used up all of the mix or the baking sheet is full.